FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 shapes.
 This means that the document object subtree is not available to users to make use of, something that is possible with regular links.

+All in all, FreeCAD currently has limited support for variant parts, a capability that should be prioritized given its open-source nature and its goal to be a parametric modeler.

 ## Rationale